When Someone Goes Missing.......What to do next!

 3) Searches help find helpful clues

 You do not have to organize searches by yourself.
 Let the authorities help you figure out where and when to search as well as how to conduct the search.
+Respect property rights and have some crime scene awareness!

 Ask the authorities how you can get volunteers to help with the search.

-Ask Volunteer Search and Rescue teams to assist if you have a certain area that needs to be searched.
+Ask Professional Volunteer Search and Rescue teams to assist if you have a certain area that needs to be searched.

-Don’t give-up -Hope for the best, prepare for the worst.
+Don’t give up!
+Hope for the best, prepare for the worst.

 Links to look for help!